Fermented Foods Should Be a Staple In Our Diet – Here’s Why

 Sauerkraut is basically fermented cabbage with added salt.
-As well as being high in fiber, it contains vitamins A, C. K and B and large amounts of iron, manganese, copper, sodium, magnesium, and calcium.
+Kimchi is similar, just made from Napa cabbage.
+As well as being high in fiber, fermented cabbages contain vitamins A, C. K and B and large amounts of iron, manganese, copper, sodium, magnesium, and calcium.

-Sourdough is made from dough which has been fermented and contains good bacteria.
+Sourdough is made from dough that has been fermented and contains good bacteria.